Prima Linea

-Prima Linea (in English: "Front Line", literally "First Line") was an Italian communist terrorist group, active in the country from the late 1970s until the early 1980s.
+Prima Linea (in English: "Front Line", literally "First Line") was an Italian Marxist–Leninist terrorist group, active in the country from the late 1970s until the early 1980s.

 Context

 Following the 1969-70 large-scale series of industrial action in Northern Italy, the acts of civil disobedience and mass demonstrations often turned to violent confrontations between leftist militants and the law enforcement authorities of the Italian state.
-A period of unprecedented social conflict in the urban centers of Italy began, with acts of violence carried out almost daily by both right- and left-wing organizations.
-Many militants of both extremes turned to urban guerrilla warfare, officially designated as terrorism.
+A period of unprecedented social conflict began in the urban centers of Italy began, with acts of violence carried out almost daily by both right- and left-wing organizations.
+Many militants from both extremes turned to urban guerrilla warfare, officially designated as terrorism.

 Background and creation

-A movement of autonomist ideology was formulating among leftist youth in 1974, the same year that the organization Comitati comunisti per il potere operaio ("Communist Committees for Worker Power") moved to establish a "military network."
+A movement of autonomist ideology was formulating among leftist youth in 1974, the same year that the organization Comitati comunisti per il potere operaio ("Communist Committees for Worker Power") moved to establish a "military network".
 During the period between the spring and autumn of 1974, there was intense internal discourse among the ranks of the extra-parliamentary left organization Lotta Continua ("Continuous Struggle") about its future course.
 Some militants, mostly members of the group's security service, and particularly those based in Milan, Turin, Naples, and Brianza, criticized the "too intellectual line" ostensibly followed by Lotta.
-They proposed instead a "more interventionist, insurrectionist initiative."
+They proposed instead a "more interventionist, insurrectionist initiative".
 The proposal was essentially equivalent to Lotta joining the "armed struggle" and, as such, was rejected by the leadership, a development that led to a split in the ranks.
 During approximately the same time, some former members of Potere Operaio ("Workers' Power"), which had dissolved itself the previous year, came together with two groups of Milanese militants who had left Lotta Continua.
 By 1975, some of those who'd left Lotta had established connection and co-operation with militants from other formations of the extra-parliamentary left, besides Potere Operaio.
-They'd also began contacts with the people publishing the magazine of political discourse Senza Tregua ("Hard Target"), which was promoting "militant anti-fascism."
+They'd also began contacts with the people publishing the magazine of political discourse Senza Tregua ("Hard Target"), which was promoting "militant anti-fascism".
 In the autumn of 1976, and after numerous meetings, three formations of organized "military and insurrectionist combat" emerged: Comitati comunisti rivoluzionari ("Revolutionary Communist Committees"), Unità comuniste combattenti ("Communist Combat Units"), and Prima Linea.